Taxes in Denmark

 Ejendomsværdiskat is a land tax on real estate (a.k.a. cadastral tax).
 It covers real estate regardless of where it is located.
 All residents of Denmark are obliged to pay this tax.
 Poles who are Danish residents must also pay this tax on their real estate that is located in Poland (rate of 1% per year - real estate with a value below DKK 3.04 million; rate of 3% per year - real estate with a value above DKK 3.04 million).
 However, there are reliefs and exemptions regarding the cadastral tax:

-- if the property is rented out, it is possible to apply for full exemption (when renting out the entire property) or partial exemption (when renting out part of the property), but you have to pay more than the cadastral tax on the rent;
+• if the property is rented out, it is possible to apply for full exemption (when renting out the entire property) or partial exemption (when renting out part of the property), but you must pay more than the cadastral tax on the rent;

 Persons who hold a Danish driving licence or passport and are registered in Denmark can order a NemID electronically at www.nemid.nu.
 You can also go to the residents' service point.
 There you will need to show a valid identity document (e.g. passport, driving licence or Danish-issued permanent residence card with photo), proof of your CPR registration number (e.g. health insurance card) and answer a few questions about yourself (or take witness).
 If you have online banking, you can ask your bank about your NemID.